Alaska & the Yukon

 • What activities are available in Denali National Park?

-In Denali National Park, you can hike along wilderness trails, take a wildlife tour to see grizzly bears, caribou, moose, and Dall sheep, go on a raft trip down the Nenana River, or take a helicopter ride over the park.
+In Denali National Park, you have a free day for independent activities.
+Options include hiking wilderness trails, a wildlife tour, a raft trip down the Nenana River, a sled-dog kennel tour, or a flightseeing excursion over the park.

-• What should I know about the weather and daylight in Alaska and the Yukon?
+• What should I know about the travel conditions on this tour?

 • How long has the tour company been trading?